Sistema: Aerospace and defence

-Until July 2021 AFK Sistema PAO had an aerospace and defence subsidiary, Kronstadt Group, which was acquired in 2015 and developed unmanned aerial vehicles, and flight simulators.
+Until July 2021 AFK Sistema PAO had an aerospace and defence subsidiary, Kronstadt Group, which was acquired in 2015 and developed uncrewed aerial vehicles, and flight simulators.
 AFK Sistema no longer controls any assets related to the defense industry.

 Bashneft interest seizure and Rosneft lawsuit

 In 2014, 72% of Sistema's interest in Bashneft was seized by the Russian government.

-On May 3, 2017, Sistema shares plunged about 37% following a $1.9 billion lawsuit filed by Rosneft.
+On 3 May, 2017, Sistema shares plunged about 37% following a $1.9 billion lawsuit filed by Rosneft.

 On 15 May 2017, the Arbitration Court of Bashkortostan registered a RUB 106.6bn claim filed by Rosneft and Bashneft against Sistema, a preliminary hearing of the case was scheduled for 6 June, Irina Nurislamova was appointed as a judge for the case.

 In December 2017, AFK Sistema reached an amicable agreement with Rosneft and agreed to pay out 100 billion roubles ($1.7 billion) to resolve the dispute.

-According to a declaration given on 18 October 2018 in Spanish court by Sergey Dozhdev (Сергей Дождев), Igor Sechin uses his offshore companies to control Sistema through MTS and Bashneft.
+According to a declaration given on 18 October 2018 in a Spanish court by Sergey Dozhdev (Сергей Дождев), Igor Sechin uses his offshore companies to control Sistema through MTS and Bashneft.

 Management

-On 27 June 2020, Etienne Schneider became an independent director of Sistema at which his close political friend Jeannot Krecké has been a director at Sistema since May 2012.
+On 27 June 2020, Etienne Schneider became an independent director of Sistema, at which his close political friend Jeannot Krecké had been a director at Sistema since May 2012.
+Positions they resigned in February 2022.